scloud19/SECipedia/AWS/RDS/Aurora/aws_rds_setting_up_aurora.md

               Aurora also supports replication with an external MySQL database, or an RDS MySQL DB instance.
 When using Aurora, the RDS MySQL DB instance must be in the same region.

+              vs MySQL read replicas
+                In Aurora, the cluster volume is shared among all instances in the cluster, thus no additional work is required to replicate a copy of the data for each Replica.

+                However, in MySQL read replicas, they must replay, on a single thread, all write operations from the master DB instance to their local data store.
+This will affect MySQL read replicas ability to support large volumes of read traffic.